-Meet the team
+Meet the Leonard Lodge Care Home team

 From nurses and carers to chefs and housekeepers, staff in our home are here to deliver high quality care and services to those we support.
 Check below to meet some of the friendly faces you are likely to see when visiting our home:

+I am married with two children and two rather annoying rescue cats.
+I lived in Italy for a number of years and love all Italian food, especially when somebody else cooks it for me!
 I love to read, especially crime novels.
 I am a regular theatre goer with a passion for musicals.
 I like to sing and dance (albeit badly!).

-I commenced my career with the British Transport Hotels Ltd working in Hull, London, Leeds, GlenEagles and Inverness, I came second in the apprenticeship of the year competition whilst in this position.
-I moved on to work for the Swallow Hotels where I became International Chef of the Year.
+I commenced my career with the British Transport Hotels Ltd working in Hull, London, Leeds and Inverness, I came second in the Apprentice of the Year competition whilst in this position.
+I moved on to work for the Swallow Hotels where I became their International Chef of the Year.

+I hold gold, silver and bronze medals at various competitions including from Hotel Olympia.
+I have also cooked for HRH the Queen, several Prime Ministers and leaders of other countries.
 In 1978 I held the world record for the most dishes cooked in one hour.

-I hold gold, silver and bronze medals at various salons including Hotel Olympia.
-I have also cooked for the Queen and several Prime Ministers and leaders of other countries.

 I have worked at Leonard Lodge since the doors originally opened.
 I started as a Laundry Assistant and have worked my way up to Head Housekeeper.
 I pride myself in ensuring a clean, fresh and inviting environment for residents, visitors and staff.
 I have also received my 15 year Long Service Award, which was presented at our anniversary party.